Clinical supervision in Reading and online

 I’m a UKCP-registered psychotherapist and clinical supervisor, and a BACP-registered member.

-I offer clinical supervision for counsellors and psychotherapists who want a steady, body-aware, and trauma-informed space to reflect on their work, deepen formulation, and grow confidence with complex or layered presentations.
+I offer clinical supervision for counsellors and psychotherapists who want a steady, thoughtful space to reflect on their work, deepen formulation, and grow confidence with complex, layered, or emotionally demanding clinical presentations.

 My supervision is collaborative, ethically grounded, and attentive to your wellbeing as a clinician.

-It may be especially helpful if you are looking for supervision that brings together relational process and trauma formulation, while staying grounded in ethics, scope, and the realities of practice.
+It may be especially helpful if you are looking for supervision that can hold relational process, trauma-informed thinking, uncertainty, and clinical complexity, while staying grounded in ethics, scope, and the realities of practice.

 Who I supervise